NPTE Pass Rate Analysis

 Studying from a fixed question bank without targeting weak areas

 Most students run through question banks linearly, reinforcing what they already know and under-studying their actual gaps.
-Without an objective measure of readiness by content area, it’s impossible to know where to focus.
+Without an objective measure of readiness by content area, it’s impossible to know where to focus — which is exactly what a structured NPTE study plan built around your diagnostic is designed to fix.

 2